MSALab-PKU/MSALab-PKU.github.io/content/authors/qyshi/_index.md

 ---
 # Biography

 I am Qingyu Shi (史清宇) and I am a PhD Student at School of Intelligence Science and Technology, Peking University (PKU), advised by Prof. Yunhai Tong.
-Previously, I obtained my bachelor’s degree at Beijing Institute of Technology (BIT).
+Previously, I obtained my bachelor's degree at Beijing Institute of Technology (BIT).